alexandrebouchard/tutorialj/README.md

-To display the contents of other javadoc in the same source file, use
+To display the contents of other javadoc blocks in the same source file, use
 ```java
 @Tutorial
 ```
+above each desired method, field or constructor.

 The nodes will be displayed in the same order as they appear in the file.